 Aug.
 23, 2014 by Pat Tully

 Welcome to Wesleyan University!
-Here are a few basic facts about library resources and services.
-If you have other questions you’d like to see answered on this blog or answered privately, please email me at firstname.lastname@example.org, or call me at 860-685-3887.
+Here are a few basic facts about our library resources and services.
+If you have other questions, please email the Interim University Librarian, Diane Klare, at firstname.lastname@example.org, or you may contact her at 860-685-3867.

 Q: What libraries make up Wesleyan University Library?

 Olin Library is the main campus library, located at 252 Church Street between Clark Hall and the Public Affairs Center (commonly known as the PAC).
 It houses collections in the arts, humanities and social sciences, the Art Space, Music & the World Music Archives, and Special Collections & Archives.
 The Reserve Desk/Office and Interlibrary Loan are also in Olin, as is the Office of the University Librarian.

 The Science Library (also known as SciLi) is in the Exley Science Center at 265 Church Street.
 It houses collections in mathematics and the sciences, and materials on reserve for many science courses.
 It also contains the library’s DVD/video collections and compact storage of print science journals and older materials in all subject areas.
 Melissa Behney is the Science Librarian.

 Q: How do I get to the library’s website?

 Go to http://www.wesleyan.edu/library/ The library’s website has links to information on our resources, services, facilities and systems.